CSS-Identity/ADFS-Diag/README.md

 Download the zip file via the green "code" button and extract the Zip file to a location on the servers you want to trace.

-You can run the script from Powershell ISE or from Powershell Console but we strongly recommend using the Powershell Console.
+You can run the script from Powershell ISE or from Powershell Console

 ##### Running the Tracing Script interactively:
 When executing the Script without any parameters the script will Render a Forms UI and providing you with the following Options: